CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 # Instructions to run Particle-In-Cell (PIC) simulations

-This document explains how to perform PIC simulations with a 1D Python code and with the Smilei code as done during the lecture on 02/05/2024.
+This document explains you how to perform PIC simulations with a 1D Python code and with the Smilei code as done during the lecture on 02/05/2024.

 ## Before starting